 With such guarantees, these schemes are incredibly expensive to maintain and are becoming more so as life expectancy increases.
 As a result many employers are scaling back these pensions to reduce their own liabilities and most schemes are now closed to new members.
 Many schemes have been scrapped altogether.
 Traditionally benefits have been based on workers' final salaries, but many surviving schemes are now moving towards a career average.

 It's no surprise then that this type of pension is becoming increasingly rare in the private sector.
-Although public sector workers still have defined benefit schemes the terms offered continue to change as the government desperately tries to save cash and major changes have been scheduled for April 2015 (2014 for members of the Local Government Pension Scheme).
+Although public sector workers still have defined benefit schemes the terms offered continue to change as the government desperately tries to save cash.

 Do you work in the public sector?
 Find out how YOUR scheme has changed

 While these pensions are supposedly the best available for staff, many workers may naturally be concerned that their employer won't be able to meet their pension commitments - particularly as life expectancy continues to increase.
 Indeed many company schemes are in deficit, meaning they don't have enough money to meet all of their pension commitments.